FREE Case Review (866) 588-0600

 If a dog has been hit by a car, never try to move an unknown dog yourself or attend to the dog's injuries.

-If the situation absolutely demands it and there is no one around who can help, you should use a jacket or blanket to pick up the dog so that you can move them off the road carefully.
+If the situation demands it and there is no one around who can help, you should use a jacket or blanket to pick up the dog to move them off the road carefully.

 If you witness an animal being abused, do not leave the scene; immediately call the police or animal control to notify owners.